BoazGithub/MSEng-Thesis/README.md

 ### Training C2F Network

-Training Instructions for C2FNet: High-Resolution Land Cover Enhancement from Noise Labels Dataset and Project Preparation
+#### Training Instructions for C2FNet: High-Resolution Land Cover Enhancement from Noise Labels

+##### Dataset and Project Preparation

-Set up the project directory by replacing 'YOUR_PROJECT_ROOT' in ./scripts/train_c2f.sh with the path to your C2FNet project.
+1. Set up the project directory by replacing 'YOUR_PROJECT_ROOT' in ./scripts/train_c2f.sh with the path to your C2FNet project.
-Download and unzip the training dataset for C2FNet, then replace 'YOUR_PATH_FOR_C2F_TRAIN_DATA' in ./scripts/train_c2f.sh with the directory where the training data is stored.
+2. Download and unzip the training dataset for C2FNet, then replace 'YOUR_PATH_FOR_C2F_TRAIN_DATA' in ./scripts/train_c2f.sh with the directory where the training data is stored.
-Download and extract the test dataset for C2FNet, updating 'YOUR_PATH_FOR_C2F_TEST_DATA' in both ./scripts/evaluate_c2f_base.sh and ./scripts/evaluate_c2f.sh.
+3. Download and extract the test dataset for C2FNet, updating 'YOUR_PATH_FOR_C2F_TEST_DATA' in both ./scripts/evaluate_c2f_base.sh and ./scripts/evaluate_c2f.sh.
 The data lists (train.txt, val.txt, all_5shot_seed123.txt for support set, and test.txt) are already configured according to the dataset requirements, so no modifications are necessary.
 Base Model Training and Evaluation

-Begin training the base C2FNet model by running: bash
+###### Begin training the base C2FNet model by running:
-Copy code
-CUDA_VISIBLE_DEVICES=0 bash ./scripts/train_c2f.sh
+4. CUDA_VISIBLE_DEVICES=0 bash ./scripts/train_c2f.sh
-The trained model and log files will be saved in ./model_saved_base.
+5. The trained model and log files will be saved in ./model_saved_base.
-Evaluate the trained base model by executing: bash
+6. Evaluate the trained base model by executing:
-Copy code
-CUDA_VISIBLE_DEVICES=0 bash ./scripts/evaluate_c2f_base.sh
+7. CUDA_VISIBLE_DEVICES=0 bash ./scripts/evaluate_c2f_base.sh
-Update 'RESTORE_PATH' with the path to your saved checkpoint.
+8. Update 'RESTORE_PATH' with the path to your saved checkpoint.
 Output prediction maps and log files will be stored in ./output.
-Updating for Novel Classes and Evaluation
+9. Updating for Novel Classes and Evaluation

-Generate new samples for novel classes by running: bash
+###### Generate new samples for novel classes by running:
-Copy code
-python gen_new_samples_for_new_class.py
+10. python gen_new_samples_for_new_class.py
-Store these samples in 'YOUR_PATH_OF_CUTMIX_SAMPLES', then copy them to 'YOUR_PATH_FOR_C2F_TRAIN_DATA'.
+11. Store these samples in 'YOUR_PATH_OF_CUTMIX_SAMPLES', then copy them to 'YOUR_PATH_FOR_C2F_TRAIN_DATA'.
 Append the new sample list to all_5shot_seed123.txt.

-Update the base model with novel class samples by executing: bash
+###### Update the base model with novel class samples by executing:
-Copy code
-CUDA_VISIBLE_DEVICES=0 bash ./scripts/ft_c2f.sh
+12. CUDA_VISIBLE_DEVICES=0 bash ./scripts/ft_c2f.sh
-Replace 'RESTORE_PATH' with your checkpoint path.
+13. Replace 'RESTORE_PATH' with your checkpoint path.
 The updated model and logs will be stored in ./model_saved_ft.

-To evaluate the updated model, run: bash
+######  To evaluate the updated model, run:
-Copy code
-CUDA_VISIBLE_DEVICES=0 bash ./scripts/evaluate_c2f_base.sh
+14. CUDA_VISIBLE_DEVICES=0 bash ./scripts/evaluate_c2f_base.sh
-Use the correct 'RESTORE_PATH'.
+15. Use the correct 'RESTORE_PATH'.
 Outputs and logs will be saved in ./output.
-Output Transformation and Probability Map Fusion
+16. Output Transformation and Probability Map Fusion

-To convert the output to the competition’s required format, run: bash
+###### To convert the output to the competition’s required format, run:
-Copy code
-python trans.py
+17. python trans.py
-The transformed output will be saved in ./upload.
+18. The transformed output will be saved in ./upload.

-(Optional) Fuse multiple probability outputs by running: bash
+###### (Optional) Fuse multiple probability outputs by running:
-Copy code
-python fusemat.py
+20. python fusemat.py
-Replace 'PATH_OF_PROBABILITY_MAP_*' with your specific paths (generated in ./output/prob).
+21. Replace 'PATH_OF_PROBABILITY_MAP_*' with your specific paths (generated in ./output/prob).

 # Quantitative Results